My Dear Little Angle: In studio with the smalls in Burnaby B.C.

 All video captures courtesy of Ian Harvey

-The following is an account of time I spent in studio with the smalls during their My Dear Little Angle recording sessions in November of 1998 at Greenhouse studios in Burnaby, B.C.
-This is for smalls fans who would like more background on the My Dear Little Angle recording session and is for those who are interested in or have or have not yet seen 'the smalls...er whatever' documentary on Much Music or at the Local Heroes Film Festival in Edmonton.
+The following is an account of time I spent in studio with the smalls during their My Dear Little Angle recording sessions in November of 1998 at Greenhouse Studios in Burnaby, B.C.
+This is for smalls fans who would like more background on the My Dear Little Angle recording sessions and is for those who are interested in or have not yet seen 'the smalls...er whatever' documentary on Much Music or at the Local Heroes Film Festival in Edmonton.
 To meet fan requests the original 90 min rough cut is now available.
-Get it here
+Get it here.

 THE SMALLS GUEST STAR IN LITERARY WORK?